realderekstevens/derekstevens.net/README.md

 ```
 This upates the Debian 13 OS to the must recent version and installs the needed git commands.

+### Step 1: setup / disable firewall
-Then setup the firewall (UFW) to abide by the port for nginx, disable it for now
+updateThen setup the firewall (UFW) to abide by the port for nginx, disable it for now
 ```
 ufw allow 'Nginx Full'
 ufw allow OpenSSH
 ufw disable
 ```

-### Step 0.5: Install Hugo Extended Libraries directly from Github
+### Step 2: Install Hugo_Extended Library directly from Github
 Logged in as root:
 ```
 cd /tmp